New releases now available!

 Update history: August 6, 2018: Updated TFLMS overhead graph with a more readable version.
 Updated Figure 1, architecture diagram with a corrected version for POWER9 CPU-memory bus speed.
-1. Introduction Deep learning commonly uses GPUs for training neural networks.
-While this works well, the amount of memory on the GPU limits the size of the...
+October 15, 2018: Fixed reference numbers in the document 1.
+Introduction Deep learning commonly uses GPUs for training neural networks.
+While this works well, the amount of...

 Connect and collaborate